Bassanio

-Bassanio is a fictional character in Shakespeare's The Merchant of Venice.
+Bassanio is a fictional character in Shakespeare's The Merchant of Venice, the best friend of the main character, Antonio.

-Bassanio, the best friend of Antonio, is a spendthrift who wasted all of his money in order to be seen as a respectable man.
+Bassanio is a spendthrift who wasted all of his money in order to be seen as a respectable man.
 To regain his fortune, he is determined to marry Portia, a wealthy, intelligent heiress of Belmont.
-In order to ask for her hand in marriage, Bassanio and his best friend, Antonio enter into an agreement with the usurer Shylock, which ultimately puts Antonio’s life in danger.
-He is not the main character of the play, but his 73 lines compared to Antonio's 47 and Portia's 117 shows that he still plays an important role.
+In order to ask for her hand in marriage, Bassanio and Antonio enter into an agreement with the usurer Shylock, which ultimately puts Antonio’s life in danger.
+He has an important role in the play, with 73 lines compared to Antonio's 47 and Portia's 117.

 Role in the play

 In act 1, scene 1, Bassanio first makes an appearance while Antonio is complaining to his friends about him being sad.
 Antonio's friends continue to speculate why is he upset, and Antonio asks Bassanio to tell him of the secret love he is hiding.
 Bassanio explains that he is in love with Portia and needs a loan to show his wealth and power to her.
 Even though Antonio has no money to give to Bassanio, he still promises to guarantee any loan Bassanio can find.